helium/HIP/0040-validator-denylist.md

 ### Validators & List Usage

 Validators will use the committee list by default which is set in the config file of the validator.
-Validators can add other lists here or opt out by removing the default list url.
+Validators can add other lists here or opt-out by removing the default list url.

 Additional lists can be created by the community and validators can choose to opt-in to additional lists.